Position-Sensitive Silicon Photomultiplier Array with Enhanced Position Reconstruction by means of a Deep Neural Network: Conclusion

 \section{Conclusion}

 We characterized the position reconstruction capabilities of an LG-SiPM comprising only 6 readout channels with a linear reconstruction technique and a DNN.
-We showed that the device can resolve spots of about 0.67~mm nominally and that non-linearity can be recovered using a trained DNN.
-The DNN reduces the granularity to about 0.2 mm thus increasing the number of distinguishable regions by a factor 10.24.
+We showed that the device has a granularity of about 0.69~mm nominally and that non-linearity can be recovered using a trained DNN granularity to about 0.20~mm when trained on a uniform random splitting of the data.
+In this case, the DNN reduces the number of distinguishable regions by a factor 12.1.
 The intrinsic granularity of LG-SiPMs, further enhanced by the DNN approach described in this work, is significantly finer than the pixelation achievable with current state-of-the-art scintillators used in scintillation cameras.
 This makes the choice of LG-SiPM suitable for applications requiring sub-millimetric resolution, especially with the implementation of Neural Network-based correction algorithms.